IIIM-IS/lirfa/README.md

 docker build .

-Then you may run the docker image: docker run -d -p <some-port>:80 --name <some-container-name> <image-id>
+Then you may run the docker image: docker run -d -p some-port:80 --name some-container-name image-id

-Now the lirfa server should be listening on localhost:<some-port>
+Now the lirfa server should be listening on localhost:some-port

 ### How does Lirfa work? ###